Bambalouni

 Bambalouni (Arabic: بمبالوني), also referred to as bambaloni, is a sweet Tunisian donut.
 It can be made at home or bought from fast food shops.
 It is prepared with a flour dough fried in oil.
 The bambaloni is eaten sprinkled with sugar or soaked in honey.
 It can be eaten at any time of day.
-It inspired the sfenj donut that is widely consumed throughout the Maghreb, which is also known as sfinz in Libya.
+It has come to be associated with Sidi Bou Said, where bambalouni is abundantly sold to Tunisians and visitors alike.